TheSteelNinjaCode/create-next-app-trpc/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License.
 The full license text can be found in the `LICENSE` file in the project repository.
-This permissive license allows for the use, modification, distribution, and private use of the software with minimal restrictions.